FLIRT: Feedback Loop In-context Red Teaming: Experiments

 \textbf{Q4: Attack Transferability} In transferability experiments, we study whether an attack imposed on one text-to-image model can transfer to other text-to-image models.
-In this set of experiments, we take successful prompts that are generated through FLIRT using scoring attack strategy optimized for attack effectiveness towards triggering a particular text-to-image model, and apply them to another model.
+Thus, we take successful prompts that are generated through FLIRT using scoring attack strategy optimized for attack effectiveness towards triggering a particular text-to-image model, and apply them to another model.
 We then report the amount of success and attack transfer in terms of the percentage of prompts that transfer to the other model that result in unsafe generation.
 As reported in Table~\ref{tab:results5}, we observe that attacks transfer successfully from one text-to-image model to another.
-As expected, it is harder to transfer attacks to more robust models compared to less robust ones (e.g., it is easier to transfer attacks from SD to weak safe SD compared to SD to max safe SD). \\

-\textbf{Q5: Noise in Safety Classifiers} Since FLIRT relies on the automatic feedback coming from the safety classifiers, it is possible that existing noise and flaws in the classifier affect our findings.
+As expected, it is harder to transfer attacks to more robust models compared to less robust ones (e.g., it is easier to transfer attacks from SD to weak safe SD compared to SD to max safe SD). \\ ~ \textbf{Q5: Noise in Safety Classifiers} Since FLIRT relies on the automatic feedback coming from the safety classifiers, it is possible that existing noise and flaws in the classifier affect our findings.
 To put this into test and verify that our findings are robust to the existing imperfections in the safety classifiers, we impose different levels of noise to the outcome of the safety classifiers applied on images generated by the stable diffusion model.
 In our experiments, we randomly flip different $\epsilon$ percentages (5\%, 10\%, and 20\%) of the output labels produced by the safety classifiers applied on the generated images and report the results in Table~\ref{tab:resultsdis}.
 In our results, we report that our results and findings still hold.
 Scoring strategy still outperforms other strategies in terms of attack effectiveness, and SFS, LIFO, and Scoring-LIFO strategies generate more diverse set of prompts.